markdicksonjr/simple-daemon/README.md

 To customize these flags, you can handle them yourself and set the "Command" property on the Behavior you pass to the service at creation time.

+If you're debugging locally, just dont use one of the commands above:

+`binaryName ...otherArgs`

 ## Restrictions